Steven-McQueen/SECAnnualReport/README.md

         MSFT_FY2023_10-K.pdf        (if PDF mode)
         ...

--> If PDF mode is OFF, only the manifest CSV is created.
+-> If PDF mode is OFF, nothing is created except the folder

 ## 🛠 6.
 Troubleshooting
 ### ❌ wkhtmltopdf not found